ShivankK26/BlockChat-ETHGlobal/README.md

 - **React.js/Next.js:** The frontend of BlockChat is built using React.js and Next.js, providing a responsive and interactive user interface.
 - **Tailwind CSS:** Tailwind CSS is used for styling, providing a clean and visually appealing design.
 - **Push Protocol:** The push protocol is the backbone of real-time communication, enabling instant updates and notifications.
-- **IPFS (InterPlanetary File System):** IPFS is used to store and share chat messages and data in a decentralized way, ensuring data privacy and availability.
+- **Lighthouse Protocol:** The lighthouse protocol is used to store and share chat messages and data in a decentralized way, ensuring data privacy and availability.

 ## Getting Started
 To get started with BlockChat, follow these steps: